Tibet Trekking Advice: useful guide and tips for trekking in Tibet

 Spring and autumn are the two best times for trekking in Tibet.
 With milder weather than in the summer and winter months, you will find that the skies are almost always clear and bright, with plenty of sunshine and almost no rainfall.
 Temperatures are mild to a little chilly, but neither as hot nor as cold as the summer and winter, making it comfortable for trekking across the region.

 Best Tibet Trekking Season for Different Places

-Lhasa is the first stop when travelling to Tibet for most of tourists, which is a place of historic figures and cultural heritage.
+Lhasa is the first stop when traveling to Tibet for most of tourists, which is a place of historic figures and cultural heritage.
 Four seasons are all suitable for trekking.
-If you just want to experience different lifestyle in Tibet, it’s recommended that from October to the next March is a great time for travelling or trekking.
+If you just want to experience a different lifestyle in Tibet, it’s recommended that from October to the next March is a great time for traveling or trekking.
 It’s not Tibet trekking peak, therefore there is no worry about the shortage of train ticket to Tibet or admission ticket for the Potala Palace.
 It’s much easier to experience the purity and truth of Tibet with little tourists in Tibet than in tour peaks.

 Two tourists are trekking around Ganden Monastery in April.

 The main natural resource in this place is mountain, lake, glacier, plants and animals.
 Speaking of cultural landscape, Kang-pa culture and the Ancient Tea Horse Road are typical Tibetan characteristics.
-Located in alpine and gorge region, special landform and climate decide best time for trekking or travelling is April to May and September to October.
+Located in alpine and gorge region, special landform and climate decide the best time for trekking or traveling is April to May and September to October.
 In this period, you can have a Tea Horse Road trekking.

 Tourists are trekking in Mount Everest in May.